 Your cruise operator will be happy to help you to arrange the best way to connect with your vessel, and so you can stay in any part of Rome that you choose.
-If you are staying for one, two, three, or four nights, just consult the relevant section of this Q&A for my advice on the best places to stay for that amount of time.

 Where To Stay In Rome Near Termini Station?

 Termini, Rome’s main railway station, is a very central location, so you can stay almost anywhere in the center of town.
 If you’re looking for something a bit more budget-friendly then you could stay in Esquilino and San Giovanni, just to the south of the train station.

 Where to stay in Rome for 4 Nights?

 Historic Center, Trastevere, Monti, Prati are some of the best areas in Rome for 4 nights.
 Remember to consider factors such as proximity to public transportation, your itinerary, and personal preferences when choosing the right neighborhood.

 Where To Stay In Rome With A Car?

 My simple advice here is that you really don’t need to drive around central Rome.
 The city has a pretty comprehensive public transport system, and by combined use of buses, trams, metro, and taxis it’s very easy to travel around the city.

 Car parking is expensive, and the roads are chaotic and can be gridlocked during rush hours.
 So if you’re on holiday, driving around Rome it’s more likely to give you a headache than freedom.
 Just leave the car in your hotel car park.